 John Stewart Co-ordinator

-John is responsible for the day to day management of the organisation.
+John is responsible for the day-to-day management of the organisation.
 John joined the INOU in January 1999 as Personnel and Development Officer and took up his current position in July 2008.
 John had extensive senior managerial experience prior to joining the INOU in the local authority and education sectors in the UK.
 John is a Chartered Member of the Institute of Personnel and Development.

 Bríd O'Brien Head of Policy and Media

 Bríd is the INOU’s Head of Policy and Media and plays a key role in formulating and developing INOU policy on unemployment, social welfare and the development of an inclusive and equitable labour market.
-On behalf of the INOU Brid works with Colleagues in the Community and Voluntary Sector on issues of socio-economic justice; and is one of the Community and Voluntary Pillar representatives on the National Economic and Social Council.
+On behalf of the INOU, Bríd works with colleagues in the Community and Voluntary Sector on issues of socio-economic justice; and is one of the Community and Voluntary Pillar representatives on the National Economic and Social Council.